-Bill Belichick, The Butcher?
-Tom Brady On Simplicity Of Patriot Coach’s Excellence
+NESN

-Bill Belichick is a notoriously difficult coach to play for, but in some ways, he makes it easy on his player.
+Bill Belichick is a notoriously difficult coach to play for, but in some ways, he makes it easy on his players.

-Belichick obviously is a demanding head coach who expects his players to do their jobs to the best of their ability every chance they get to take a rep. But the New England Patriots coach is so focused on the details and the game plans that he actually has a way of simplifying things for his players.
+Belichick obviously is a demanding head coach who expects his players to do their jobs to the best of their ability every chance they have.
+But the New England Patriots coach is so focused on the details and the game plans that he actually has a way of simplifying things for his players.

-The future Hall of Famer earned his 300th career win Sunday in New England’s 27-13 victory over the Cleveland Browns.
+The future Hall of Famer earned his 300th career win Sunday in New England’s 27-13 victory over the Cleveland Browns at Gillette Stadium.
 A whole bunch of those wins have come with quarterback Tom Brady under center, and Brady on Monday morning explained what makes Belichick one of the greatest to ever roam a sideline.

 “He doesn’t confuse you, he doesn’t tell you things that may never come up.
 He doesn’t tell you, it’s not information overload.
 His preparation is so on point.
 He boils the game down so you can take the things and go out on the field and try to apply them.
 He’s taught me a lot about football over the years, and it’s really been a blessing to play for him in my life.”